NBA Hall of Fame

 His teams won two national championships and consistently competed at the highest level.
 Known for his discipline, innovative strategies, and focus on teamwork, Smith helped shape modern basketball systems that carried into the NBA.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 1983 in recognition of his outstanding coaching career and lasting impact on the sport.

-Smith's Awards & Records
+Smith's Awards & Honors

 • 4× National Coach of the Year (1977, 1979, 1982, 1993)